Chapter 9 of my Adam-12 fan fiction story! You can find Chapter 1 here.

 Will took a step back, and Malloy worried that he’d gone too far.
 But Will nodded.
 “Jus,” he said, “I’ll get Reed.
 You start packing up.”
 He backed away and released Reed’s cuffs.
 He snapped them in place behind the officer’s back.
 Then he gestured for him to walk in front.
 “To the van.”
 Just before he disappeared from sight, he looked back to Malloy.
 “Two minutes,” he warned.

 Malloy turned his back.
 “I’ll be waiting,” he muttered.
-Under the blanket, he let go of Bobby’s hand and pulled the knotted cord from under the blanket.
+Under the blanket, he let go of Bobby’s hand and pulled the knotted cord into the light.
 It was red and sticky.

 A sigh escaped his tense chest.
 Then he spoke, softly but quickly.
 “Listen, kid.”